GG-Lizen/VCD/README.md

 # Dataset for Working and Long-Term Prompt for Few-Shot Ship Classification

-This repository hosts a dataset used in our paper, **"WORM: Working and Long-Term Prompt for Few-Shot Ship Classification"**.
+This repository hosts a dataset used in our paper, **"Dual-Prompting and Class-Aware Token Selection for Few-Shot Ship Classification"**.
 The dataset will be made publicly available **upon the acceptance of the paper**.
 Please note that this dataset is intended **for academic research purposes only**.

 ## Description